alektron/ChunkMinerGame/README.md

 - [miniaudio](https://pkg.odin-lang.org/vendor/miniaudio/) for sound
 - [D3D11](https://pkg.odin-lang.org/vendor/directx/d3d11/) (arguably not a 'real' dependency, since you have to use SOME graphics API to use accelerated graphics)

+## Build instructions
+To build `Chunk Miner` an up to date [Odin](https://odin-lang.org/) compiler must be installed.
+The `build_debug.cmd` and `build_release.cmd` files can then be used to build the game.
+Alternatively the command `odin.exe build ./src -debug -out:ChunkMiner.exe` can be used directly.

 ## What this is NOT
 ### A game engine
 Depending on your game's requirements, team size etc. a commercial game engine might be the right choice.